soyuka/doc/core/filters.md

 > [!NOTE] When `castToNativeType` is enabled, API Platform infers type validation from the JSON
 > Schema.

+If `constraints` are used then a valid type needs to be passed using `nativeType` named argument.
+Otherwise, the values will be passed as an array to each constraints.

 The `ApiPlatform\Validator\Util\ParameterValidationConstraints` trait can be used to automatically infer validation constraints from the JSON Schema and OpenAPI definitions of a parameter.